Terwilliger69105/69105.github.io/nimu.md

 **August 8th, 2020 - 1:19AM**

 One of the humans came to me with his friend, a knife through her chest looking like she was on the verge of death.
 He was crying, she was catatonic.
 Emily asked me to help her but I didn't need the prompt, I was already going to.
 Her pain was hard to bear.
 Something inside her was burning, a love for her other, but something else was eating at her from her past.
 A previous life?
 A past love who abandoned her.
 She felt like she had fifty years of life in twenty years of existence.
+When I brought her back she was crying tears of sorrow and love.
+I'm glad that she loves him.
+Maybe this was a test.
+Did she do this with a past lover?
+I hope not.
 I hope that she recovers well.
-If he cares for her then I feel that burning can come back out.
 I won't let her die out.
+She needs him and he needs her.

 ---